vishalbelsare/agentgateway/DEVELOPMENT.md

 # Local Development

-For instructions on how to run everything locally, see the [DEVELOPMENT.md](DEVELOPMENT.md) file.
+This page contains instructions on how to run everything locally.

 ## Build from Source